Israel test-fires missile as Iran debate rages

 Netanyahu's office declined comment on the reports, which were unsourced and unconfirmed, and which some commentators suggested might be disinformation designed to jolt war-wary foreign powers into stepping up sanctions against Tehran.

-The Defense Ministry described the launch from Palmachim base as the test of the propulsion system of a missile on which it declined to elaborate.
+The Defence Ministry described the launch from Palmachim base as the test of the propulsion system of a missile on which it declined to elaborate.

-Israel Radio's military affairs correspondent, who is regularly briefed by top officials on Defense matters, said a "ballistic missile" had been launched.
+Israel Radio's military affairs correspondent, who is regularly briefed by top officials on defence matters, said a "ballistic missile" had been launched.
 The term generally applies to long-range missiles for delivering warheads.

 Israel is widely assumed to have such weapons, known as Jerichos, as well as Shavit rockets for putting satellites into orbit.
 It has also, with U.S. help, been upgrading its Arrow aerial shield, which uses interceptor missiles to shoot down incoming ballistic missiles above the atmosphere.

-The missile fired from Palmachim flew at a high angle skyward, witnesses told local media several minutes before the Defense Ministry formally announced the launch.
+The missile fired from Palmachim flew at a high angle skyward, witnesses told local media several minutes before the Defence Ministry formally announced the launch.

 Dan Meridor, minister for nuclear and intelligence affairs and a member of Netanyahu's eight-man inner cabinet, played down the relevance of the launch to Israel's view on Iran.